jd-ads-data/jd-mta/README.md

 ### Introduction

 The code is in the `python_tf/` folder.
-A simulation dataset in tfrecord format, is in the `data/` filder.
+The simulation dataset is in the `data/` folder.
 The different python scripts in the repository are below:

 | Script Path | Function |
 |--- | --- |